-Welcome to Korcula!
+Welcome to Korčula!

-Visiting Korcula Island
+Visiting Korčula Island

-Getting around Korcula island
+Getting around

 Things to Do

-Sights, Attractions and Places of Interest
+Sights, Attractions, and Places of Interest

 Beaches on the Island

-Excursions, Day Trips, Activities and Tours
+Excursions, Day Trips, Activities, and Tours

 Where to stay

-A brief guide to Korcula Island
+A brief guide & introduction to the Island

-One of the most popular travel destinations on Croatia’s South Dalmatian coast, the island of Korcula (pronounced Kor-chu-la) is also one of the greenest.
-It’s dark, dense pine forests inspired the Ancient Cnidian Greeks to name it Melaina Korkyra (Black Corfu or Corcyra, as their homeland region was once known), when they settled there in 6 BC.
-Today, the lush pine forests remain as one of the main features of the hilly Adriatic island, especially along its north facing slopes, scattered with dry stone walls enfolding vineyards and olive groves; still cultivated as a livelihood by inland settlements today.
+Today, the lush pine forests remain one of the main features of this hilly Adriatic island, especially along its north-facing slopes, scattered with dry stone walls enfolding vineyards and olive groves; still cultivated as a livelihood by inland settlements today.
 In fact, two of the most popular Croatian white wines, Posip and Grk are grown on the island.

 The islanders from seaside towns and villages live mainly from fishing and tourism, as the rocky, indented coastline offers numerous secluded pebble beaches and bays, breathtaking hilltop views, including a small and uninhabited archipelago consisting of sixteen islets, which can be explored by boat, water taxi or kayak.